I start hitting him and I think "Jeez! He's breathing funny! Does he have asthma?"

 - In the Season Eight comics, when realizing his identity of Twilight, Buffy had repeatedly attempted to beat the crap out of Angel but under the influence of Twilight, she soon after began having passionate sex with him.

-- A recent episode of Chuck has Casey fighting it out with Gertrude Verbanski, a business rival of the eponymous character's Carmichael Industries.
+- An episode of Chuck has Casey fighting it out with Gertrude Verbanski, a business rival of the eponymous character's Carmichael Industries.
 Needless to say, the fight got a bit passionate and intense as it wore on, if you know what we mean.

 - Wrestlers will sometimes get very obvious erections while wrestling.